SniperPickAxe/FVT-fabric-modified/README.md

 3. Once you run fabric loader a *mods* folder will be created in your *.minecraft* directory.
 Move the `fvt-fabric-*.jar` and `fabric-api-*.jar` there.

+## Passive Features

+Features that are always enabled and don't have a switch.

+### Mount Hunger

+When riding a mount that has health your hunger bar will be still visible instead of the vanilla behavior which hides it completely.

 ## Toggleable Features

 List of all toggleable features.
 Configuration is in in-game options menu called 'FVT...'.
 Keybindings are configured in the usual Controls menu (FVT category) and are by default unset.